Open Data Hub logo

 Verification

 • A project details page opens.
-From this page, you can add data connections, create workbenches, configure pipelines, and deploy models.
+From this page, you can add connections, create workbenches, configure pipelines, and deploy models.

 Updating a data science project